cwilhit/fabrikamfiber/README.md

 In a PowerShell window, run the following:

-#!
-Note - what is the resource group for a lab user?

 ```PowerShell
 $acrName = "fabfiberregistry" #set this to what you want
 $subscriptionId = "fb900a94-2376-4f81-9e34-f66d1604f9c0" #set this appropriately